Here’s The MileLion’s review of the Citi PremierMiles Card, launched all the way back in July 2007 and still going strong.

 There is also no restriction on hospital transactions, making Citi cards one of the few remaining options for spending on this category.

 What do I need to know about Citi Miles?

 Citi Miles never expire, so long as your card account is kept open.
-This isn’t a license to hold on to them indefinitely (doing so leaves you vulnerable to devaluations), but does give you some breathing room during periods like COVID-19.
+This isn’t a license to hold on to them indefinitely (since all airline frequent flyer programmes will, over time, devalue), but does give you some breathing room.

-Citibank has the widest variety of transfer partners in Singapore, with 12 airline and hotel programmes to choose from.
-This gives you access to some great sweet spots, like with British Airways Executive Club, Etihad Guest, and Turkish Miles&Smiles.
+Citibank offers a wide variety of transfer partners, with 11 airline and hotel loyalty programmes to choose from.
+This includes some programmes with good value sweet spots like British Airways Executive Club, Qatar Privilege Club and Turkish Miles&Smiles.

 Points transfer at a 1:1 ratio, with a minimum transfer block of 10,000 miles.